1. At UNC Charlotte, we have access to top academic programs, robust student life opportunities and a beautiful campus setting. So, what's missing?

 3. How will it be funded?

 Students will see an annual operating fee phased in over the next four years of $15 per year until reaching the facility's full operating fee of $65 per year in 2020-21.
 The purpose of the phased increase is to ensure that those paying the full annual fee enjoy full access to the facility.
+It is also important to note that despite this change, students will only incur a net increase of $50 in their overall University fees.
+This is because UNC Charlotte has been able to retire enough debt to reduce the debt fee by $15.

 Campuses across the country have invested in dedicated recreational facilities, knowing that the benefits to students in terms of physical health, stress management and emotional well-being are critical to their successful academic performance and college life experience.